ChenyangZhang4/UEPlugins_Docs/GameplayTagSelectAndSwitch_README.md

 (3)
 ```

-is the total number of Gameplay Tags in the case, and:
+is the number of Gameplay Tags in the container, and:

 ```text
 Character.State.Combat
 ```

-is the complete first Gameplay Tag in that container.
+is the complete first Gameplay Tag.

+The first Gameplay Tag is not truncated.

 An empty container is displayed as: